 In the 2007–09 biennium the Washington State Legislature funded a joint Washington State University (WSU) and Washington State Department of Agriculture (WSDA) program targeting applied bioenergy research.
 The funds were requested by WSU and WSDA to undertake near term, applied research needed to successfully implement the Energy Freedom program and bioenergy initiatives enacted in 2006.
-Since 2007, WSU’s Agricultural Research Center and WSDA have collaborated on this research effort.
-The Appendix A funds have been directed to research projects coordinated by the WSU Department of Crops and Soils, as the Biofuels Cropping Systems project, and to research projects coordinated by the WSU Department of Biological Systems Engineering, in the area of energy conversion via anaerobic digestion of dairy wastes designed to support Washington State dairy and cattle farmers.
+Since 2007, WSU’s Agricultural Research Center (ARC) and WSDA have collaborated on this research effort.
+The Appendix A funds have been directed to research projects coordinated by the WSU Department of Crops and Soils, as the Washington Oilseed Cropping Systems (WOCS) project, and to research projects coordinated by the ARC in the area of energy conversion via anaerobic digestion of dairy wastes (Applied BioEnergy) designed to support Washington State dairy and cattle farmers.

-This program has evolved so that this call for proposals focuses on nutrient management of the remaining dairy wastes.
-In 2018, a competitive process was used to award the following 10 proposals:
+In 2020, a competitive process was used to award the following 10 proposals:

-Manuel Garcia-Perez – Integrated Bio-char Strategy for Nutrient Recovery from Anaerobic Digestion
+Manuel Garcia-Perez – Engineered Chars for Enhanced Methane Production and Nutrient Recovery from Anaerobic Digestion Effluents

 Manuel Garcia-Perez – Selective Carbonization of CAFOs Manure Solid Fractions for the Production of High Char Yield Enriched in N and P

 Joe Harrison– Use of Dairy Derived Phosphorus as a Sole Phosphorus Source for Alfalfa Production

 Georgine Yorgey – Supporting Communication Between Researchers and External Stakeholders to Improve Appendix A Impact

 Georgine Yorgey – Improving the Potential for Nutrient Recovery to Contribute to Improved Nutrient Export and Nutrient Management By Dairies